mtyt/mtyt.github.io/docs/_posts/2023-02-21-Lennonnet.markdown

 A few months ago, I read [The Alignment Problem][alignment-problem]{:target="_blank"}
 by Brian Christian.
 It's a very good book about the problem of aligning "AI" behavior with human values.
-I don't explain it as well as he does, but basically it's about what can go wrong when you don't define well what you want an AI to achieve.
+I don't explain it as well as he does, but basically it's about what can go wrong if you don't define well what goals you want an AI to achieve.

 I feel that too many people think that AI and machine-learning (ML) are some kind of magic where computers become alive.
 I think this is partly